ChampionYusuf1/ChampionYusuf1/README.md

 <br>
 Here are two of the project I worked on which are now in Production!
 Check Them Out!
 <br>
-https://www.survease.app/
+Have experience working in large teams and task management services such as Jira and AzureDevOps https://www.survease.app/
 <br>
 https://donationkiosk.net/